WakiMak/trentent.github.io-forked/_posts/2016-12-06-citrix-netscaler-11-1-unified-gateway-and-a-non-working-citrix-html5-receiver.md

 <img class="aligncenter size-full wp-image-1805" src="/wp-content/uploads/2016/12/cannot_connect_to_server.jpg" alt="" width="471" height="262" srcset="/wp-content/uploads/2016/12/cannot_connect_to_server.jpg 471w, /wp-content/uploads/2016/12/cannot_connect_to_server-300x167.jpg 300w" sizes="(max-width: 471px) 100vw, 471px" />

 We started our investigation.
 The first thing we did was test to see if HTML5 Receiver works at all.
-We configured and enabled websockets on our & servers and then logged into the Storefront server directly, and internally.
+We configured and enabled websockets on our XenApp servers and then logged into the Storefront server directly, and internally.
 We were able to launch applications without issue.

 The second thing we did was [enable logging for HTML5 receiver](https://docs.citrix.com/en-us/receiver/html5/2-0/user-experience.html):